-At only 3.5 gallons, this is a modestly sized storage container, specially designed to be stackable.
-In fact, you can stack these containers, one on top of the other, to a height of 4 feet—without taking up a lot of storage space.
+At only 3.5 gallons, this is a modestly sized storage container that’s designed to be stackable.
 Each container is made of food-grade, BPA-free plastic and weights about 25 pounds when full.

 The blue plastic on this 55-gallon storage tank is BPA-free.
 It’s also UV-resistant, so your water remains protected even in direct sunlight.